NavyasriSure/E-commerce-/README.md

 # E-commerce
-This is the login page for th e-commerce page
+This is the login page for the-commerce page